roesel/elliptec/README.md

 ## Support
 If you are going to use this code in any way, **please let me know** via [email](mailto:roesel@gmail.com)/[twitter](https://twitter.com/DavidRoesel)/[issues](https://github.com/roesel/elliptec/issues) or find my contact info on [my website](https://david.roesel.cz/en/).
 I am working on this project in my spare time and need every piece of encouragement I can get! ;)

+## Disclaimer
+Thorlabs&trade; and Elliptec&trade; are registered trademarks of Thorlabs,&nbsp;Inc. This project is fully non-commercial and not affiliated with Thorlabs,&nbsp;Inc. in any capacity.